Decathlon-Poland/phobos_checkpoint_ui/README.md

 # ...

 # run PhobosDBCheckpoint::EventsAPI
-run PhobosCheckpointUI::App.new(PhobosDBCheckpoint::EventsAPI)
+run PhobosCheckpointUI::App.new(api_app: PhobosDBCheckpoint::EventsAPI)
 ```

 It is possible to configure some aspects of the app, `App.new` accepts a hash with options to be delivered to the front-end.
-The fron-end is prepared to receive the following options:
+The front-end is prepared to receive the following options:

 - `logo` - Path of image to be used as a logo (can be something inside `/public`)
 - `title` - App title